steven2358/awesome-generative-ai/README.md

 - [Alpaca](https://www.getalpaca.io/) - Stable Diffusion Photoshop plugin.
 - [Patience.ai](https://www.patience.ai/) - Patience.ai is an app for creating images with Stable Diffusion, a cutting edge AI developed by Stability.AI.
 - [GenShare](https://www.genshare.io/) - Generate art in seconds for free.
 Own and share what you create.
 A multimedia generative studio, democratizing design and creativity.
+- [Playground AI](https://playgroundai.com/) - Playground AI is a free-to-use online AI image creator.
+Use it to create art, social media posts, presentations, posters, videos, logos and more.

 ### Image libraries
 - [Lexica](https://lexica.art/) - Stable Diffusion search engine.